-Estelle knew in her heart of hearts the whole chain of events had been a fluke; from the impulse to pour olive oil over the top of her head leading to a further decision, moments later, of combing her hair straight down, allowing for a near Cousin-It look.
-Then, as soon as she placed those plastic red horned rims over her heavily olive oiled face, that they didn't come sliding straight off onto the floor, that was transforming.
+Estelle knew in her heart of hearts the whole chain of critical events had been nothing but a fluke; from her impulse to pour olive oil over the top of her head leading to the further decision, moments later, to comb her hair straight down, allowing for the amazing Cousin-It look.
+Ultimately however, it was the placement of those superb red plastic horned rims over her already heavily olive oiled hair-covered face while noting they didn't come sliding straight off onto the floor, that was transforming.

-As mysterious as any of that had been, on the day the stranger physically appeared, bizarre circumstances and conversations ensued commencing with Estelle vaguely brushing the index finger of her left hand against her olive oiled hair, and using it's adherent properties to turn the many times molested page of her January True Criminal magazine.
-She was perusing her two favorite sections, Forensic Cases and Ads, liberally employing her fine control scissors plucked from her “hobby cache,” one of Lester’s old cigarillo boxes sequined to look over-the-top-tacky.
-She cut out all the severed limbs she could find from their black and white crime scene photos and laid them down inside an old shoe box painted black on the outside, white on the inside, her "no tellin’ when” box.
+As mysterious as any of that had been, on the day the stranger physically appeared, bizarre circumstance and conversation ensued, commencing with Estelle vaguely brushing the index finger of her left hand against a single strand of olive oiled hair, then using the adherent properties of the greasy phalanx to turn the many times molested page of her January True Criminal magazine.
+She perused her two favorite sections, Forensic Cases and Ads, liberally employing the fine control scissors plucked from her “hobby cache,” one of Lester’s old cigarillo boxes sequined to appear over-the-top-tacky.
+On that morning, she cut out all the severed limbs she could find from the black and white crime scene photos and laid them down inside an old shoe box painted black on the outside, white on the inside, what she identified as her "no tellin’ when” box.

-Estelle wasn’t a Japanese schoolgirl by a long shot but had once seen in an old National Geographic, pictures of giggling Japanese schoolgirls and had been right away enthralled and became to some degree obsessed, not only with Japanese schoolgirl tittering but the postures they assumed while tittering.
-She massacred, as she liked to call it, that particular issue of Nat Geo, removing all the schoolgirl hands, their tittering open-mouths, tittering eyes and portions of their tittering school girl uniforms.
-She created a hobby within a hobby on that day: A collection of images for one, as well as a desire to emulate Japanese school girl postures, especially the tittering-behind-a-flattened-hand pose.
+Estelle wasn’t a Japanese schoolgirl by a long shot but had, in an old National Geographic, taken careful note of a gaggle of weathered photos featuring giggling Japanese schoolgirls.
+She’d been enthralled straight away, to some degree obsessed, not only with Japanese schoolgirl tittering in general but the postures they assumed while tittering.
+She massacred, as she liked to describe it, that particular issue, removing all the schoolgirl hands, their tittering mouths, tittering eyes and portions of their tittering school girl uniforms.
+She essentially created a hobby within a hobby on that day: A collection of images for one, as well as an inexplicable desire to emulate Japanese school girl postures, especially the tittering-behind-a-flattened-hand pose.

 She tapped the ad and flapped the paper at Lester.

 “Les.
-This one says here you can make money from your angry impulses.
+This ad says here you can make money from your angry impulses.
 Only five ninety-five for the introductory booklet.
 ‘Turn your displaced anger into profit,’ it says.
 I thought that was an interesting headline.”

 “It’s not really a headline, is it, Estelle?”